Pana/wga/README.md

 }))
 ```

-In the above example, the thrown error will be passed to `next`, which in
+If any error been throwed out, they will be passed to `next`, which in
 Express's case calls the error handling middleware later on.
 If the generator succeeds, the `next` callback will not be called.

 If you need to, like in middleware handlers, you can always call `next` yourself: